jchambers/java-noise/README.md

 ## Handshakes

 A Noise protocol begins with a handshake in which two parties (an initiator and a responder) exchange handshake messages that contain key material and optional payloads to negotiate a shared secret key and establish an ongoing session for Noise transport messages.
 Noise handshakes are described by ["handshake patterns"](https://noiseprotocol.org/noise.html#handshake-patterns), which prescribe the handshake messages exchanged between the initiator and responder.
-In java-noise, Noise handshakes are managed by NoiseHandshake instances.
+In java-noise, Noise handshakes are managed by `NoiseHandshake` instances.

-NoiseHandshake instances can be constructed using either a NoiseHandshakeBuilder, which provides static initializers for common Noise handshake patterns, or a NamedProtocolHandshakeBuilder, which allows for arbitrary handshake pattern names, but only offers runtime checks (as opposed to compile-time checks) that appropriate key material has been provided before building a NoiseHandshake instance.
+`NoiseHandshake` instances can be constructed using either a `NoiseHandshakeBuilder`, which provides static initializers for common Noise handshake patterns, or a `NamedProtocolHandshakeBuilder`, which allows for arbitrary handshake pattern names, but only offers runtime checks (as opposed to compile-time checks) that appropriate key material has been provided before building a `NoiseHandshake` instance.

 ### Interactive patterns